MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 | `package.json` | The NPM package file for bot project |
 </details>

-Directory structure updated with app features
+Directory structure updated with app features:

 You can add additional features to your existing Teams app by using add features.
 For example, if you add bot app to the existing tab app.
 Bot folder is added with files and codes relevant to bot.

-The following image shows the directory structure of tab app
+The following image shows the directory structure of tab app:

    :::image type="content" source="../assets/images/teams-toolkit-v2/tabapp-directory.png" alt-text="Tab app directory structure":::

-The following image shows the directory structure of tab app with bot feature
+The following image shows the directory structure of tab app with bot feature:

    :::image type="content" source="../assets/images/teams-toolkit-v2/tab-app-with-bot-app.png" alt-text="Tab app with bot app directory structure":::